openforcefield/openff-interchange/docs/using/construction.md

 # Constructing an `Interchange`

-An [`Interchange`] is most commonly constructed via the [`Interchange.from_smirnoff()`] class method. `from_smirnoff()` takes a [SMIRNOFF force field] and applies it to a molecular topology to construct an `Interchange`.
-SMIRNOFF is the Open Force Field Initiative's [next-generation force field format].
+An [`Interchange`] is most commonly constructed via the [`Interchange.from_smirnoff()`] class method. `from_smirnoff()` takes an OpenFF Toolkit [`ForceField`] and applies it to a molecular topology to construct an `Interchange`. `ForceField` implements SMIRNOFF, the Open Force Field Initiative's [next-generation force field format].
 It uses SMIRKS codes instead of atom types to describe the chemistry of each parameter, which both reduces the number of parameters needed to accurately describe biomolecular systems and makes augmenting and extending the force field much simpler.

 The molecular topology is simply a description of the system that should be parameterized.
 It is usually given as a list of OpenFF Toolkit [`Molecule`] objects, though specialist users can pass in a [`Topology`] instead.
-A `Molecule` describes a single molecule, including its atoms, formal charges, and full connectivity information.
+A `Molecule` describes a single molecule, including its atoms, formal charges, and full connectivity information. `Molecule` objects can be constructed in a [variety of ways] from most popular molecular data formats.
 A `Molecule` describes chemistry directly, rather than in terms of a molecular mechanics model; the `Interchange` and `ForceField` are responsible for applying simulation parameters.

 Positions and velocities can be applied to an `Interchange` directly via the `.positions` and `.velocities` attributes.
 Likewise, box vectors can be applied